AdaCore/spark2014/lrm/source/mapping-spec.rst

 The example that follows presents a way of initializing a concrete state (a state that cannot be refined) at the point of the declaration of the variables that compose it.
-The body of the |SPARK| version of the code is not presented since it is an exact copy of the SPARK 2005 body.

 Specification in SPARK 2005: